2. Sensor Analysis

 Wheel encoders are another typical sensor.
 The Dagu Wild Thumper chassis I am using does not have these on the motors but they are available special order, meaning costs a lot, from China.
 Encoders are problematic because wheels can slip, and often do outdoors, which makes the results inaccurate.
 I just have an aversion to them because of the potential problems, especially with a skid-steer system.

 Vision is clearly one sensor that must be used in the challenge.
-I do not have a great understanding vision processing techniques.
+I do not have a great understanding of vision processing techniques.
 It may be hubris on my part to think I can address the problems that many researchers with greater experience are attempting to solve.

 The sensors above you can find mentioned in any good book on mobile robots.
 Here are some other possible sensors that might be constructed for the SRR.

-Forrest M. Mims III developed a LED Sun Photometer that lead me to thinking about using the sun to determine the bearing of the robot.
+Forrest M. Mims III developed a LED Sun Photometer that lead me to think about using the sun to determine the bearing of the robot.
 Since the robot has a clock it would be easy to determine the azimuth of the sun and from this calculate the bearing of the robot.
 I performed some experiments with this but time prevented refining this into a useful device.
 One team in 2012 attempted to use a similar device but reported that nearby buildings and trees in the park limited its usefulness.

 An alternative approach is to use the camera to detect the sun by locating the brightest area in the sky.

-Obviously both these approaches are challenged by trees, buildings, and clouds.
+Obviously, both these approaches are challenged by trees, buildings, and clouds.
 The use of UV LEDs, or photodiodes, might eliminate the clouds as a challenge.

 I also considered using the radio signal generated by the sun.
 The sun outputs a tremendous radio-frequency (RF) signal.
-Much of this is blocked by the atmosphere but frequencies around 2.5 Ghz, same as WiFi, pass through.
+Much of this is blocked by the atmosphere but frequencies around 2.5 GHz, the same as WiFi, pass through.
 One difficulty I encountered was finding a receiver design.
 I also determined that a directional antenna sufficient to locate the sun's position would be larger than my rovers could manage.

 Another idea, somewhat related to vision, is the use of an optical mouse with a lens that focuses on the ground.
 The mouse measures the movement of the ground under the rover.
-This provides a measurement of the rovers movement.
+This provides a measurement of the rover's movement.

 The rovers need to communicate with one another using WiFi.
 The home beacon has a WiFi router to enable this information sharing.
 The WiFi signal strength from the router is proportional to the distance to the rover.
 It might also be possible to measure the bearing to the router.
 This information combined might provide information about the location of the rover.
 Possible problems are reflections from buildings, other interfering WiFi signals, and insufficient correlation between the signal strength and distance.